This post was originally written in 2017 but has been updated in 2019

 When money comes in the app knows and sends a push notification saying "You got paid" which is a nice touch on a Thursday night.
 It also tells you when money goes out with a push notification.and

 Keeping with the modern approach Koho have their tech ticketing built around Trello and Jira which is the same system that a lot of open source projects use.
-If you have an issue like wondering when chip cards will come out you can easily see other people with the same issue which holds the developers publically accountable to address it.
+If you have an issue like who wondered when chip cards will come out you can easily see other people with the same issue which holds the developers publically accountable to address it.

 I canIf I had one criticism it's that the search isn't as smart as it could be for a fintech startup, which a smarter software layer could cross reference a database of Canadian acronyms, WTF Koho, (Why The Failure).

 It's always been fairly easy (as in like the rest of the world) to send money to other people at your bank, with Koho it's even easier because you only need their email address for both the internal and etransfer system.
 Sadly none of my friends are as cool and cutting edge as me but the e-Transfer limit is super high by default which let me send someone 3k with no issues.

 I had a panicked moment because e-Transfers were missing on launch and having all my money in my Koho account meant I couldn't pay my rent.
 I checked the Jira tickets where a lot of other people had raised the issue which was labeled "coming soon".When was the last time you had a gripe with a Canadian Bank and it was fixed before the end of the week without saying anything?
 Their developers obviously fast tracked adding the feature.
 Bravo.